-So far, (and I’m now going to soon start the 5th drawing in the series), I have found this a very unusual and unique experience doing these drawings.
+So far, (and I’m now going to soon start the 17th drawing in the series), I have found this a very unusual and unique experience doing these drawings.
 Some of the women are so private that it has been important to change certain aspects to their drawings because of the story being attached to their identity.
 Other changes I have made are because I know that some of the women are rather self conscious about certain aspects of their appearance.
 Others have proven to be indifferent.
 Whatever the changes, Hyper- realism is not of consequence here, but a representation of each woman stands the narrative, and respects the wishes of the women.
-Some stories are left to be shortened, again, due to the the sensitive nature of the narrative.
+Some stories are left to be shortened, again, due to the the sensitive nature of the narrative and the model.
 To have a portrait of a reminder of a bad experience is such a personal brave act on the part of the sitter.

-These portraits are celebrating clear reward and acknowledgement to the courage and honesty these women have had to use to overcome these great adversities.
+However, these portraits are celebrating clear reward and acknowledgement to the courage and honesty these women have had to use to overcome these great adversities.

 I have noticed that none of these women so far, do not want reminders of these portraits in their homes… and who could blame them?
 What they have gone through is a real tempestuous reminder of their journey.
 Truly though, it should really be a wondrous reminder of how they are absolutely wonderful in the face of their adversities!

 The women that are being drawn are very special.
 They are a few of many women who walk silently within our midst who should be recognised for their heroism and courage through coming out victorious (though often not unscathed) from some sort of every day life adversity.